CentaurusInfra/arktos/docs/design-proposals/node/Partial-Runtime-Readiness-Handling.md

 ## Goal and no-goals

 ### Goals
-1. A pod shall be scheduled to a node where the desired runtime service exists AND ready
+1. A pod shall be scheduled to a node where the desired runtime service exists AND ready per the node status at API server at the time when the POD is being scheduled.
+2. Runtime service statuses should be reported in a timely manner to avoid long delay of actual runtime status reported into API server.

 ### No-goals
 1. Pod(workload) migration flow is not in scope
 2. Pod(workload) eviction flow is not in scope
+3. Handle runtime service failures is not in the scope

 ## Proposal